sopherapps/orredis/README.md

 ## Acknowledgement

-- The asyncio module code was adapted from [pyo3-asyncio](https://github.com/awestlake87/pyo3-asyncio)
+- The asyncio was possible with [pyo3-asyncio](https://github.com/awestlake87/pyo3-asyncio)
 - The python-rust bindings were got from [the pyo3 project](https://github.com/PyO3)

 ## License